Capacity Matters ... A Lot

-- The taller your stack of cups, the more liquid you fill them with, the more difficult it becomes to balance and carry them.
+The more liquid you fill them with, the more difficult it becomes to carry them.

-- You can get a bigger cup, but no matter how large it is, it too is limited in how much it can carry.
+You can get a bigger cup, but no matter how large it is, it too is limited in how much it can hold.

 If you have a few minutes (4.5 to be exact) you might enjoy this short video where I talk about "Capacity and the Cup."